18F/federalist-content-guide/pages/best-practices-for-writing-about-yourselves.md

 ---
 permalink: /writing-who-we-are/
 layout: default
-title: Best Practices for Writing About Yourselves
+title: Best practices for writing about yourselves
 ---

 The About section of your website should state what your team does in a clear and user-friendly way.